-Maualaivao Albert Wendt has been publishing since the early 1960s and is recognized internationally as one of New Zealand’s, Samoa’s, and the Pacific’s major novelists, poets, and intellectuals.
-Over the past forty years, his writing, his teaching and research have helped change how Samoa, the Pacific, and New Zealand are perceived.
-He has also changed how we structure, teach and ‘read’ Pacific Studies, literature, history and art, analyse and understand indigenous cultures, colonialism and colonized peoples, especially those of the Pacific, and the process of decolonization.
-He has taught at every level of education, and has had a major impact on the development of Pacific Studies at Universities in Samoa, Auckland and Hawaii.
+Maualaivao Albert Wendt is regarded as the forefather of Pacific literature.
+Writing since the early 1960s, Wendt is internationally renowned as one of Oceania’s most influential novelists, poets, and thinkers.
+Over the past fifty years, his writing, teaching and research have had a significant impact on how Samoa, the Pacific, and New Zealand are perceived.
+In addition, his work has shaped how we structure, teach and read Pacific literature, history and art, and his influence on the way we understand indigenous cultures, colonialism and colonized peoples is immeasurable.
+He has taught across Samoa, Fiji, New Zealand, and Hawai’i, where he has had a major impact on the development of Pacific Studies.

-Albert has written eight novels, six collections of poetry, four collections of short stories and has edited nine anthologies.
-His novel Sons for the Return Home, 1973 was the first novel to be published by a Samoan writer, and the first feature film to be based on a novel by a Samoan writer in 1979.
-His work has been celebrated all over the world, and has been translated into Chinese, Dutch, German, French and Japanese.
+Wendt has written eight novels, six collections of poetry, four collections of short stories and he has edited nine anthologies.
+Sons for the Return Home, 1973 was the first novel to be published by a Samoan writer, and in 1979 it became the first feature film to be based on a novel by a Samoan.
+His work has been celebrated all over the world and has been translated into languages such as Chinese, Dutch, German, French and Japanese.’